Basant Panchami: History, Science, and Traditions

 Happy Basant Panchami

 Basant Panchami is a festival that celebrates the arrival of spring and the power of learning.
 This festival is marked by the color yellow and is observed across India.
-It is dedicated to Goddess Saraswati, the goddess of knowledge, music, and the arts.

 But what exactly is Basant Panchami, why do we celebrate it, and what’s the deeper significance behind this festival?